dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 In the previous assignment, you developed preprocessing tools that extracted fixed-length sequences from the training data.
 You will now adapt the preprocessing so that you can deal with inputs of variable length.

 **Splitting**: While we will deal with longer sequences than in the previous assignment, we'll still have to control the maximal sequence length (or we'll run out of GPU memory).
-Define a hyperparameter `max_sequence_length` and split your equences into pieces that are at most of that length.
+Define a hyperparameter `max_sequence_length` and split your sequences into pieces that are at most of that length.
 (Side note: in RNN training, limiting the sequence length is called <a href="https://d2l.ai/chapter_recurrent-neural-networks/bptt.html"><em>truncated backpropagation through time</em></a>.)

 **Padding**: In the previous assignment, you developed a tool that finds the most frequent words in order to build a vocabulary.
 In this vocabulary, you defined special symbols to cover a number of corner cases: the beginning and end of text passages, and when a word is previously unseen or too infrequent.
 Now, change your vocabulary builder to include a new special symbol that we will call *padding*: this will be used when our batches contain texts of different lengths.